-That conversation happened three years ago, and I’ve come back to the idea of being unemployable a lot since then, especially as I’ve cycled through jobs and wondered, “am I the problem here?”
-But when I go back to that conversation, and I think about my actual performance at a job, I remember that’s not true.
+That moment happened three years ago.
+Since then, I’ve come back to the idea of being unemployable a lot, especially as I’ve cycled through jobs and wondered, Am I the problem here?

-I go back and toss and turn over my actual job performance.
-My friend and I had this conversation after a particularly tense employment experience.
-My boss, an older man in his 40’s when I was 25, told me I was bad at my job.
-This was weeks after ignoring me at work and dismissing my texts, and at one point calling me crazy for texting him a question about work.
+My friend and I met while I was working a job that was particularly tense.
+My boss was an older man in his 40s.
+I was in my mid-twenties, and he told me one day that I was bad at my job.
+This was weeks after ignoring me at work and dismissing my texts.
+At one point he called me crazy for texting him a question about work.

-As my friend defined, being unemployable doesn’t mean you’re bad at your job—it means the exact opposite.
+As my friend defined, being unemployable doesn’t mean you’re bad at your job—often, it means the exact opposite.

-Having a critical eye in a new business isn’t immediately a bad thing.
-You’ve probably had a discussion with a boss where you suggest moving something around to make things more efficient or you notice a discrepancy that costs the business money, and your insight is initially prized.
+My critical eye wasn’t always met with ire.
+Like me, you’ve probably had a discussion with a boss where you suggest some small improvement.
+Let’s say it’s moving something around to make things more efficient.
+Or you notice a discrepancy that costs the business money, and your insight is wildly prized.
 But that changes quickly.

 A critical eye is soon met with resentment and anger.
 The suggestions that were at first met with excitement would later be met with dread and annoyance.
-After a few weeks, I’d hear excuses like, “this isn’t how we do things here,” or “we don’t see this as a problem.”
-And eventually, I’d get bitter and angry, and leave (or get fired on Slack, which is a real thing that’s happened to me).
+And eventually, I’d get bitter and angry, and leave (or get fired on Slack, see below photo).

-Most people don’t see their jobs as employers as being leaders for their staff.
-Likewise, they don’t see the role of their staff to help push their business and make better systems that work for everyone.
+Most people don’t see their role as employers as being the leader of their staff.
+Likewise, they don’t see the role of their staff as helping to push their business and make it better.
 Instead, most employers see employees as just that—their employees.
 They post a job, a person fills it, and that’s that.
 Any questioning of that power is seen as annoying at best and cause for firing at worst.

 And for many, that’s enough.
 Their boss is their boss and what they say goes.
 But for some, I imagine that’s not good enough.
 Shitty job situations don’t have to be tolerated, especially when another answer is so clear.
 But for so long, we’ve been taught that we’re the problem, and employers—those with the actual power to change something—are taught that they’re always in the right.

 I imagine that there are a number of people reading this who have been told, over and over, that they’re the problem.
 That their requests are unreasonable.
 That they’re rocking the boat just to cause trouble.
 That they’re not the “right fit” for a business.
 That their skills aren’t right for a position.
-And I imagine a number of us have internalized this.
-After hearing messages like this, we’re conditioned to think that we’re the problem.
+And I imagine a number of folks have internalized this.
+After hearing messages like this, you’re conditioned to think that you are the problem.

-(Above: some of the responses to my inquiry about feeling unemployable)
+A selection of responses to my inquiry about feeling unemployable

-I wanted this to be the first piece I wrote because I feel like there’s a number of you who have felt this way—and you don’t know where to turn.
+I wanted this to be the first piece I wrote because I feel like there’s a number of you who feel like me.
 Being told by an employer that you’re causing a stir or that you’re too critical is demoralizing, and I’m here to tell you that you’re an asset.
-I could go into why these structures continue to exist (spoiler alerts: it’s about power) but that’s for another time.
-In the meantime, I want you to know that this space will, to the best of my abilities, speak to the issues that affect you.